research-iobserve/cocome-experiment/README.md

 The experiment execution script support docker and kubernetes at the moment.
 It may support other system later as well.
+**Note:** Some activities are only necessary when using kubernetes or using a non local docker repository.

 ## Prerequisites